 Ann-Marie Howell is our 50th former novel-writing student to get a major publishing deal.
-Her debut middle grade novel, The Garden of Found and Lost, will be published by Usborne in 2019.
+Her debut middle grade novel, The Garden of Lost Secrets, will be published by Usborne in 2019.
 Ann-Marie was a student on our online Writing YA and Children’s Fiction course back in 2015 (check out this blog about her time on the course).
 Here we find out more about the inspiration behind and research that went into her debut novel as well as her time on the course and her top tips for aspiring authors …

 Your debut middle-grade novel, The Garden of Found and Lost, is to be published by Usborne in July 2019, followed by a second stand‐alone novel in 2020.
 What was the first thing you did when you heard the news?

 A glass of champagne followed by the best night’s sleep I’d had for a while!
 I was lucky enough to receive two offers, so the week before everything was confirmed was exciting and nerve-wracking in equal measure.
 Ultimately, I was overwhelmed with Usborne’s passion and vision for the book, as well as their amazingly gorgeous pitch, and knew without any doubt I’d found the perfect home for The Garden of Found and Lost.

 The Garden of Found and Lost is a historical novel that was partially inspired by the discovery of a 100-year-old gardener’s notebook at the National Trust’s Ickworth house in Suffolk.
 Can you tell us more about your inspirations for the novel and the research that you undertook whilst writing it?